hanfernan/employee-directory/README.md

 ## About

 This app allows a user to view an entire employee directory with data pulled from the [Random User Generator AP](https://randomuser.me/) .
-Eventually, this app will also allow the user to search and sort employees.
+This app also allows users to search for employees.
 This app was built with React.
 ## Available Scripts

 In the project directory, you can run: